matteoxpo/T07D10/README.md

 4 types: one static and 3 dynamic ones.
 For static memory allocation, the maximum size of the matrix does not exceed 100 x 100.
 To select the method of memory allocation in the program, you need to implement the menu with subparagraphs 1–4.
-The size of the matrix is taken from two numbers in stdin right before its input.
+The size of the matrix (first the number of rows, then the columns) is taken from two numbers in stdin right before its input.
 Input and output functions should not depend on the method of memory allocation: the work with matrices should be conducted using a double pointer.
 You also need to clean up all allocated memory.
 Refer to the